-Striped suting is used for the second costume, the skirt having a draped front panel trimmed at the side with buttons covered with silk. jacket trimmed with silk passamenterie ornaments and garnished with revers and a detachable vest of eveletter batiste.
-The cuffs match the revers and finish elbow sleeves fin-
+Striped suting is used for the second costume, the skirt having a mak up box. draped front panel trimmed at the side with buttons covered with silk.
+Wit this is worn a simple Eton jacket trimmed with silk passamenterie ornaments and garnished with revers and a detachable vest of eyeletter batiste The cuffs match the revers and finish elbow sleeves finished with two little frills of Valenclennes lace.

 Sealskin in the Making.
 How many of the fair wearers of sealskin know how this fur is prepared?
+In the skin of a dog or